vishalkc9565/security/readme.md

  change verb to see if some other methods are exposed (GET, POST, PUT, DELETE)
 	for POST FORMS: Content-Type: application/x-www-form-urlencoded
-	make sure there is enter at the end of encoding
+	make sure there is enter at the end of encoding check subdomain if present while doing burp proxy and browsing and not present in subdomain enumeration, this could lead to very standout subdomain

+### Session token in URL
+- If sensitive information is present in URL param, then attacker can get it using refere method
+- Session Hijacking ???
+- Session fixation: creating the session and then making the user associate this session with his authentication.
+This happens generally when webapp does not invalidate the existing session while giving associating new session.

 ### PII (Personal Identifiable Information)